Top 10 Tips to Reduce Your Utility Bills

 Windows can be one of your home’s most attractive features.
 Windows provide views, daylighting, ventilation, and solar heating in the winter.
 Unfortunately, they can also account for 10% to 25% of your heating bill.
 During the summer, your air conditioner works harder to cool hot air from sunny windows.
 Install energy-saving double-paned windows and solar window shades to give your air conditioner and energy bill a break.
 If you live in the Sun Belt, look into low-e windows, which can cut the cooling load by 10% to 15%.

 The use of a programmable thermostat to manage your energy use throughout the day can save you big money.
 Through proper use of pre-programmed settings, a programmable thermostat can save you about $150 every year in energy costs.
 It’s important to adjust your thermostat schedule to your summer living habits.

-Replace incandescent with CFL (Compact Fluorescent Light) bulbs.
+Replace incandescent with LED (Light Emitting Diodes) bulbs.

 Maintain your heating and cooling system.

 No matter what kind of heating, ventilation, and air-conditioning system you have in your house, you can save money and increase your comfort by properly maintaining and upgrading your equipment.
 But remember, an energy-efficient furnace alone will not have as great an impact on your energy bills as employing a more holistic approach.
 According to the U.S. Department of Energy, by combining proper equipment maintenance and upgrades with appropriate insulation, air sealing, and thermostat settings, you can cut your energy use for heating and cooling, as well as reduce environmental emissions, anywhere from 20% to 50%.

 Truly a space age product, reflective barrier coating (sometimes called radiant barrier coating) can be applied to any surface—walls, ceilings and floors—but it is most effective when applied to the underside of roofs.